 - You want to assemble multiple types of content – video, documents, images, etc. – into a cohesive path for learners to follow.
 Yes, you can do that in a regular Web site, but it becomes time intensive and not very user friendly pretty quickly

 - You want to be able to monitor student progress through courses, track completion, and possible award credit and/or a certificate

 - You plan to publish many courses and want to be able to manage them efficiently – again, possible with just a web site, but “efficiently” tends to go out the window pretty quickly

 Those are just a few of the key ones.
 There are many others, but stay focused on what you really need to accomplish, and if it just providing limited access to a relatively small, simple body of content, you probably don’t need a true online course platform.

 Don’t Over Think It!

 In general, there is a lot that can be achieved with relatively little technology if the value is there.
 So, put your time, effort, sweat, and stress into the value – not the technology.

-And, even if you do decide to go with a specialized platform – e.g., a Thinkific or a WordPress plug-in like LifterLMS – this isn’t a life decision.
+And, even if you do decide to go with a specialized platform – e.g., a Thinkific or a Teachable or a WordPress plug-in like LifterLMS – this isn’t a life decision.
 Changes can be made in the future – again, let value lead the way.
 Do what makes sense to get started, but by all means, get started – whether that means with your first course our your next one.